cwojan/pubh7462_hw1_wojan002/pubh7462_hw1_wojan.md

 **Trends**
 Bill length and flipper length appear to be positively correlated.
-Gentoo penguins tend to have longer flippers than Adelie and Chinstrap penguins.
+Gentoo penguins tend to have longer flippers than Adelie and chinstrap penguins.
 Chinstrap penguins tend to have longer bills than Adelie penguins.
 Males seem to have longer bills and flippers than females.